 We all love going for a gel manicure or pedicure, don’t we?
 Gel tends to lasts longer than regular nail polish (about two weeks) and it doesn’t chip, lift or peel as easily.
+Here, we would like to introduce you to a unique tip.
 Consider applying a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher to your hands or feet 20 minutes before going for your next gel manicure/pedicure, especially if your salon uses a UV lamp during your treatment.
 We recommend using Cetaphil Sun SPF 50+ Lotion as it’s hypoallergenic, water-resistant and won’t block your pores.
 This will prevent premature aging from the hands as well as prevent skin cancer.
 Applying sunscreen to your hands before a manicure/pedicure protects your skin from the ultraviolet radiation used to seal gel nail polish to the nail.

 Remember not be late for your nail appointment, in fact, show up 10 minutes early for your appointment.
 Try pay in advance so you aren’t fidgeting with money and cards once your nails are painted and bring flip flops with so you can slip them on after your pedi.
 Get comfortable at the salon, order a drink, pick your nail colour/nail art and maybe start your soak off if you can.